eReefs/ereefs.github.io/docs/index.md

           <div class="sub-content">
             <h2>Water Quality Management from catchment and estuaries to reef lagoons and open ocean</h2>
             <p  style="color: #fff; text-shadow: 1px 1px 4px rgba(0, 0, 0, 0.5);">
-              Partnering with Paddock to Reef (P2R), MMP, eReefs tracks the fate of sediments and nutrients from land-based runoff and supports strategic and operational management decision-making across the Great Barrier Reef Region. (manually link to water quality page)
+              Partnering with Paddock to Reef (P2R), MMP, eReefs tracks the fate of sediments and nutrients from land-based runoff and supports strategic and operational management decision-making across the Great Barrier Reef Region.
+              <a class="light-blue-links" href="/research/water_quality_scenarios">Read more</a>
             </p>
           </div>
         </div>